TUM-Dev/NavigaTUM/data/README.md

 # NavigaTUM Data Repository

-This repository contains:
+This folder contains:

 - The code to compile the datasets for NavigaTUM
 - Custom data inserted into the datasets
 - Custom patches applied on the source data

-The code to retrieve external data, as well as externally retrieved data is not part of this repository.
+The code to retrieve external data, as well as externally retrieved data is located under `external`.

 ⚠️ A lot of this code is more a work in progress than finished.
 Especially features such as POIs, custom maps or other data types such as events are drafted but not yet fully implemented.